Engee documentation

 Details

-Input data given as a K by L complex matrix or a K by N by L array, where
+The input data is given as a complex K-by-L matrix or a K-by-N-by-L array, where

-• K is the number of fast samples;
+• K is the number of high–speed samples.;

 • N is the number of channels, such as beams or antenna elements.
-When N is equal to one, only one data channel is present;
+When N is one, only one data channel is present.;

-• L is the number of pulses to be processed by the matched filter and the number of sweeps to be processed by the FFT.
+• L is the number of pulses to be processed by a matched filter and the number of sweeps to process the FFT.

 The specific requirements depend on the syntax:

-• In object(x) syntax, each column of x represents a de-sampled signal from a single frequency sweep.
-The function assumes that all sweeps in x are consecutive.
+• In the syntax object(x) each column of x represents an expanded signal from a single frequency sweep.
+The function assumes that all scans in x are sequential.

-• In object(x,xref) syntax, each column of x represents a signal from a single frequency sweep.
-The function assumes that all sweeps in x are consecutive and undecoded.
+• In the syntax object(x,xref) each column of x represents a signal from a single frequency sweep.
+The function assumes that all scans in x are sequential and not decrypted.

-• In object(x,coeff) syntax, each column of the matrix x represents the signal from a single pulse.
+• In the syntax object(x,coeff) each column of the x matrix represents a signal from a single pulse.
 The function assumes that all pulses in x are sequential.

-In the case of an LFM wave with a triangular sweep, the sweep alternates between positive and negative slopes.
-However, the EngeePhased.RangeDopplerResponse system object is designed to handle consecutive sweeps with the same slope.
-To apply EngeePhased.RangeDopplerResponse to a system with a triangular sweep, use one of the following approaches:
+In the case of an LFM wave with a triangular sweep, positive and negative slopes alternate.
+However, the system object EngeePhased.RangeDopplerResponse It is designed for processing consecutive sweeps with the same slope.
+To apply EngeePhased.RangeDopplerResponse for a triangular scan system, use one of the following approaches:

-• Specify a positive value for the SweepSlope property, with x corresponding to upward motion only.
-After obtaining the Doppler or velocity values, divide them by 2.
+• Specify a positive value for the SweepSlope property, and x will correspond only to the upward movement.
+After getting the Doppler or velocity values, divide them by 2.

-• Specify a negative value for the SweepSlope property, with x corresponding to downward motion only.
-After obtaining the Doppler or velocity values, divide them by 2.
+• Specify a negative value for the SweepSlope property.
+In this case, x will correspond only to the lowering speed.
+After getting the Doppler or velocity values, divide them by 2.

 You can specify this argument with single or double precision.